 Mr. Márquez (known affectionately as “Rafa”) is one of Mexico’s most well-known sports figures, famous not only for his on-field play but frequent outings with politicians, actors and business executives.
 The fact that he openly socialized with gangsters was known not only by U.S. investigators but everyone he knew: neighbors, teammates, managers, friends and family.

 A man of his times

 Rafa’s compadre, Raúl Flores Hernández, a slick and charismatic old-timer, is a convicted felon with longstanding ties to drug cartels.
 For decades, he has used aliases and shell companies to help fellow gangsters evade government scrutiny.
 In Sinaloa and Jalisco, Mr Flores is a known mafioso and money launderer.

 A recent US Treasury Department statement accuses Rafa and singer Julion Alvarez of maintaining “longstanding relationships with Flores… acting as front persons for him and his DTO [drug-trafficking organization] and holding assets on their behalf”.

-As his “longstanding” associates, both men’s US-based assets were frozen by the Treasury Dept, and an order was issued that forbade US citizens from doing business with them.
+In addition to its prohibition on business dealings, both men’s U.S.-based assets were frozen.
 The Treasury Dept also froze the assets of several companies it said were used to launder drug-trafficking proceeds – among them a football club, casino, medical clinic, bars and a music label.

-Rafa brushed off the allegations, “categorically denying” any tie with organized crime.
+Rafa has brushed off the allegations, categorically denying any tie with organized crime.